tsunami416604/azure-docs.hu-hu/articles/storage/blobs/storage-encrypt-decrypt-blobs-key-vault.md

 }
 ```

-## <a name="access-storage-and-key-vault-in-your-program"></a>A program a tárolási és Key Vault eléréséhez
+## <a name="access-storage-and-key-vault-in-your-program"></a>A tárterület és a Key Vault elérése a programban

-A Main() metódusban adja hozzá a következő kódot.
+A Main () metódusban adja hozzá a következő kódot.

 ```csharp
 // This is standard code to interact with Blob storage.